Induction disk motor

-Induction disk motor is a low-power, low-speed AC motor that is primarily known for its use in electrical meters.
+Induction disk motor is a low-power, low-speed AC motor that is primarily known for its use in analog electrical meters.
 It is also called a Ferraris disk after the inventor, Galileo Ferraris.

 Construction

 The rotor of the motor consists of a conductive disk, through which a changing magnetic flux is applied by one or more split phase electromagnetic coils.
 Eddy currents are generated in the disk and the reaction between the eddy currents and the flux produces the driving torque.

 The design of an induction electrical meter uses pairs of coils, one using the current to be measured, one voltage on the terminals.
 The design of coils makes the magnetic fields in each pair out-of-phase, inducing the torque proportional to the current and voltage.
 A permanent magnet works as a brake ("retarding element") making the speed proportional to the torque.